 If you are in early labour or trying to get things moving, remember these things:

 - Rest at night as best you can.
 Use the day to get things moving, but don’t exhaust all your energy in early labour – it’s like sprinting in the first 5 kilometres of a marathon.
 You have a long way to go, and more energy will be required in the latter stages.
 Being exhausted later makes the seduction of pain relief or intervention stronger and more likely.

 - Walk – especially through contractions – it’s the best thing you can do!

 - Stairs – climbing stairs is a great way to get things going and to help get that baby down and into a good position.

 - Keep upright where possible – make use of gravity.
-When the uterus contracts, it contracts forwards, so lean into them, bend the knees and have your knees apart.
-Don’t lean forward so much that gravity wont help – about a 45 degree angle is good.
+When the uterus contracts, it contracts forwards.
+So lean into your contractions, bend your knees and have your knees apart.
+About a 45 degree angle is good.

 - Keep yourself busy – find yourself a project to do to distract yourself to help with the anticipation.
 Sort your recipes in an album, store photos, have lunch / dinner with friends or family, do scrapbooking – anything to keep your mind off going into labour or it can drive you mad!

-- MOST IMPORTANTLY REMEMBER!
-That baby will come when he is ready – sometimes no matter what you will to happen, baby will not come when we would most like it!
-The greatest gift you can give your baby right now is the gift of choosing his own birthdate, should the both of you be healthy.
+- MOST IMPORTANTLY REMEMBER: baby will come when he is ready.
+The greatest gift you can give your baby right now is the gift of choosing his own birthdate, if there is no evidence of any problems.

 Thinking About a Medical Induction of Labour?